 You can go about this in two ways:

 - Use a saline rinse: You can buy a simple saline nose spray, and then use it as needed.
-Blow your nose first, shake the bottle a few times, exhale, then place the bottle into one nostril and aim it toward the back of your head.
+Blow your nose first, shake the bottle a few times, exhale, place the bottle into one nostril and aim it toward the back of your head.
 Hold the other nostril closed with your finger.
 As you squeeze the bottle to spray, inhale slowly.
-Then repeat on the other side.
-Try not to blow your nose for a few minutes afterwards.
+Then, repeat on the other side.
+Try not to blow your nose for a few minutes afterward.

-- Use a Neti pot: Using distilled water (never tap water as it can carry parasites) and non-iodized salt, if desired (never use table salt—find salts specifically for Neti pots), warm the water with the salt to create a rinsing solution.
-Bend over the sink, turn your head to the side, insert the pot’s spout into the upper nostril, and raise it so the solution flows into the upper nostril and out the lower one.
-Breathe through your mouth.
+- Use a neti pot: Using distilled water (never tap water as it can carry parasites) and non-iodized salt, if desired.
+Never use table salt — find salts specifically for Neti pots.
+Warm the water slightly and mix it with the salt to create a rinsing solution.
+Bend over the sink, turn your head to the side, insert the pot’s spout into the upper nostril and raise it, so the solution flows into the upper nostril and out the lower one.
+Breathe through your mouth as you do this.

 Either of these rinses can help keep allergens out of your system.

-You can find pollen counts in your area by checking www.pollen.com.
-Input your zip code and you’ll get the current allergy report of the day.
-On those days when the readings come back high, consider staying indoors, or at least avoid going out at midday, when pollen counts are usually highest.
+You can find pollen counts in your area by checking Pollen.com.
+Input your ZIP code, and you’ll get the current allergy report of the day.
+On those days when the readings come back high, consider staying indoors or at least avoid going out at midday, when pollen counts are usually highest.
 Windy days are also more likely to stir up your allergies, so keep windows closed on those days.

 7 Natural Ways to Reduce Allergy Symptoms

-In addition to the lifestyle tips above, you can also use a number of natural herbs and vitamins to help tame your allergy symptoms.
+In addition to the lifestyle tips above, you can also use several natural herbs and vitamins to help tame your allergy symptoms.
 Some of the most effective are listed below.

 In test tube studies, scientists found that quercetin stopped the release of histamine.
 The body releases histamine in response to an allergen.
-It is histamine that actually causes allergy symptoms like sneezing and itchy, watery eyes.
-In other words, quercetin worked like an anti-histamine.
+It is histamine that causes allergy symptoms like sneezing and itchy, watery eyes.
+Quercetin worked like an antihistamine.

-In a 2016 study, researchers also reported that quercetin had other anti-allergic properties, including an ability to not only inhibit the release of histamine, but do decrease the release of other cells that would cause inflammation.
+In a 2016 study, researchers also reported that quercetin had other anti-allergic properties, including an ability to not only inhibit the release of histamine but also decrease the release of other cells that cause inflammation.
 The researchers suggested that quercetin could be used in asthma responses and allergic rhinitis.

 You can eat more foods with quercetin, but during the spring allergy season, you may fare better if you take a supplement.
-The typical dose is 500-1,000 mg per day.
-(If you take a blood thinner like warfarin or Eliquis, check with your doctor before taking quercetin supplements as it could elevate bleeding risk.)
+The typical dose is 500mg to 1,000mg per day.
+If you take a blood thinner like warfarin or apixaban, check with your doctor before taking quercetin supplements as it could elevate bleeding risk.

 How about a natural herb that’s as effective as over-the-counter allergy pills?
 That may be butterbur.
-Scientists found in one study of 125 people with hay fever that butterbur was as effective as Zyrtec!
-Another small study found that it worked just as well as Allegra.
+Scientists found in one study of 125 people with hay fever that butterbur was as effective as cetirizine.
+Another small study found that it worked just as well as fexofenadine.

 Native to Europe and parts of Asia and North America, butterbur grows in wet, marshy ground and has large leaves.
 If you get headaches with your allergy symptoms, this may also be the herb for you.
 In a series of three studies, researchers found that butterbur helped reduce the frequency and severity of migraine headaches.
 Researchers think it’s effective because it naturally reduces inflammation.

 There is some concern that taking butterbur long-term could cause liver injury, but this is only if you take a low-quality product that may contain toxins.
 Look for a high-quality supplement.
 Petadolex, the brand of butterbur extract most studied for migraine prevention, is considered significantly effective.
-Try a supplement of 100-150 mg/day.
+Try a supplement of 100mg to 150 mg per day.
 It may take up to three months to see effects.

-Nettle won’t hurt you in an extract, tea, or tincture, so you can take it however you like.
-Studies found that an effective does was about 600 mg per day while needed.
-Check with your doctor first—the supplement can interact with high blood pressure, diabetes, and other heart disease medications.
+Nettle won’t hurt you in an extract, tea or tincture, so you can take it however you like.
+Studies found that an effective dose was about 600mg per day while needed.
+Check with your doctor first — the supplement can interact with high blood pressure, diabetes and other heart disease medications.

 This is a blue-green algae that is considered to be one of the oldest life forms on earth.
-It contains about 50-70 percent protein as well as vitamin B12, calcium, and a number of other nutrients, including eight essential amino acids and powerful antioxidants.
+It contains about 50 to 70 percent protein as well as vitamin B12, calcium and many other nutrients, including eight essential amino acids and powerful antioxidants.

-In one 2008 study, for instance, researchers found that spirulina helped reduce nasal congestion, itching, and sneezing.
+In one 2008 study, for instance, researchers found that spirulina helped reduce nasal congestion, itching and sneezing.
 Be sure to look for quality products as contaminated spirulina can cause adverse side effects.
-A typical daily dose is about 2,000 to 3,000 mg, broken up into 500 mg at a time.
+A typical daily dose is about 2,000mg to 3,000mg, broken up into 500mg at a time.

 Feverfew is a short perennial that is a member of the daisy family.
 Most supplements are made with dried feverfew leaves.
 Like butterbur, feverfew has also been found in studies to be effective against migraine headaches.
 Those who took feverfew had fewer migraines that were less severe than those who didn’t.

-If you suffer from skin allergies like dermatitis during allergy season, feverfew may be able to help with that, too.
+If you suffer from skin allergies like dermatitis during allergy season, feverfew may be able to help with that too.
 Early studies have found that it can reduce damaged skin cells and inflammation, improving the appearance of skin.
 The natural anti-inflammatory effect may also help reduce allergy swelling and hives.
-Try about 50 to 250 mg/day while needed.
+Try about 50mg to 250mg per day while needed.

 Astragalus also has natural anti-inflammatory properties that may help people with asthma.
 Animal studies have found that it reduced the tendency of the airways to swell up and close, and it also reduced the production of mucus.
 One human study found that it could improve the efficacy of steroids when given to children with asthma.

-The root is the part of the plant most used, and is said to help protect the body against stress.
+The root is the part of the plant most used and is said to help protect the body against stress.
 Some modern research has also suggested it may help boost the immune system.
-Try 250-500 mg daily of root extract, or astragalus tea.
+Try 250mg to 500mg daily of root extract or astragalus tea.

 ACAAI.
 (2015, October 6).
 The Year 2040: Double The Pollen, Double The Allergy Suffering?
 Retrieved from http://acaai.org/news/year-2040-double-pollen-double-allergy-suffering